Kasha/Coffeshop-HTML5-jQuery-Mobile-Tutorial/README.md

 ![Creating a new application of Coffeeshop](https://github.com/hmrtk/Coffeshop-HTML5-jQuery-Mobile-Tutorial/blob/master/images/3.PNG?raw=true)

-Then we need to fillup the form for creating the new application:
+Then we need to fill up the form for creating the new application:

 ![New application settings](https://github.com/hmrtk/Coffeshop-HTML5-jQuery-Mobile-Tutorial/blob/master/images/4.PNG?raw=true)